ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Additional Experiments and Analysis

 Here, the first term captures the server’s time to receive all local model uploads and the slowest client’s upload time, while the second term captures the server’s model broadcast time and the slowest client’s download time.

-To reduce distribution time, several FL methods focus on minimizing the volume of transmitted data per round—i.e., decreasing the effective model size $b$.
-For example, \textit{PriPrune}~\citep{priprune2024} applies structured pruning to eliminate a fraction $p$ of the model’s parameters before transmission.
-This reduces the transmitted size to $b^{\prime} \leq 32 \cdot (1- p) \cdot n$ bits.
-Similarly, \textit{SoteriaFL}~\citep{soteriafl2022} compresses gradients using a shifting operator controlled by a compression factor $\omega$, leading to a model size bounded by $b^{\prime} \leq 32 \cdot \frac{1}{\omega+1} \cdot n$.
+To reduce distribution time, several FL methods focus on minimizing the volume of transmitted data per round, i.e., decreasing the effective model size $b$.
+For example, \textit{PriPrune}~\citep{priprune2024} applies structured pruning to eliminate a fraction $p$ of the model parameters before transmission, reducing the transmitted size to $b^{\prime} \leq 32 \cdot (1-p) \cdot n$ bits.
+Similarly, \textit{SoteriaFL}~\citep{soteriafl2022} compresses gradients using a shifting operator controlled by a compression factor $\omega$, leading to $b^{\prime} \leq 32 \cdot \frac{1}{\omega+1} \cdot n$ bits.
+In principle, \textsc{eris} could also compress both upload and download communication, e.g., by coordinating compression masks across clients so that the aggregated update remains compressed.
+However, for a fair comparison with baselines such as SoteriaFL and PriPrune, we adopt a worst-case communication setting in which clients use independent compression masks.
+As a result, upload communication is compressed, but the aggregated model shards returned by the aggregators are treated as uncompressed in the download phase.

-\paragraph{Serverless Federated Learning.} We now extend the analysis to \textsc{eris}, our proposed serverless FL framework with $K$ clients and $A \leq K$ aggregators.
-In contrast to centralized schemes, \textsc{eris} decentralizes aggregation across $A$ aggregators (a subset of clients) and compresses model updates prior to transmission.
-We denote the size of the compressed model by $b^{\prime} \leq 32 \cdot \frac{1}{\omega+1} \cdot n$.
-To estimate the minimum model distribution time in a single training round under \textsc{eris}, we consider the following: